SixSq/sixsq.github.io/_customers/ebu.md

 top: true
 ---

 The European Broadcasting Union (EBU) is the world’s leading alliance of public service media (PSM).
-Our Members operate nearly 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.
-Together they reach an audience of more than one billion people around the world, broadcasting in more than 160 languages.
-We operate Eurovision and Euroradio services.
+Their Members operate nearly 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.
+They operate Eurovision and Euroradio services.